Voltstro-Studios/Team-Capture/README.md

 <img src="media/VoltBuilderScreenshot.png" align="left"/>

-1. Get use to Volt Builder, you gonna need it.
+1. Get use to Volt Builder, you are gonna need it.
 We suggest docking it somewhere for convenience.

 2. Click 'Build Addressables'